The Dark Underbelly of Wealth, and How to Save Your Kids from It

 The window is closing on annual giving as the main funding strategy for nonprofit organizations.
 And where one window closes, you need to find a door, like asset-based giving.
 It’s a lot easier to walk through.

-As my colleagues, Greg Ring and Steve Caton have discussed, the window of opportunity is closing on annual giving.
+The window of opportunity is closing on annual giving.
 Sure, annual giving fundraising is not going away, nor should you shut down your annual fundraising program.

 But as recent studies by the Indiana University Lilly Family School of Philanthropy show, annual giving trends are declining across the board.